-The interplay between edge splitting, flipping, and collapsing is subtle, and the parameters that determine when these operations are performed are important to the resulting quality.
+The interplay between edge splitting, flipping and collapsing is subtle and the parameters that determine when these operations are performed are important to the resulting quality.
 A more thorough analysis of how to choose these parameters will likely prove very useful.

 Acknowledgments.
+The first author is funded by a PGSD doctoral scholarship from the Natural Sciences and Engineering Research Council of Canada.
 We would like to thank the anonymous reviewers for their constructive comments and suggestions.